 A Review of Jaleo at Disney Springs

 Jaleo (pronounced huh-lay-owe) is a restaurant at Disney Springs offering Spanish cuisine.
-This dining establishment opened a few years back and is categorized as signature dining at Disney.
+This dining establishment opened a few years back and is categorized as signature dining.
+This review will examine the menu and some items we tried.
+Overall, the meal was excellent, minus a minor blunder that was corrected.

 Jaleo is a substantially large restaurant with seating on the first and second levels of the restaurant.
 Additionally, there is available seating on the back patio that overlooks the water.

-The interior is fairly dark, with bright bursts of red accents along with mustards and golds.
-The tables are mostly wooden tops with beautiful finishing that showcases the wood’s grain.
+The interior is pretty dark, with bright bursts of red accents, along with mustard and gold.
+The tables have primarily wooden tops, and the finishing showcases the wood’s grain.

-Jaleo is one of those restaurants that has a lot of hustle and bustle going on over the course of the meal.
+Jaleo is one of those restaurants where there is a lot of hustle and bustle during the meal.
 That means there will be a good deal of background noise throughout the dining experience.
+Thankfully, it’s one of those places where you can’t overhear the conversation at the table nearest you, and tables nearby cannot hear your conversation.

 Additionally, you’ll notice food runners coming in all directions.
-That’s because there are multiple kitchens and food preparation areas throughout the restaurant.
-So, when the initial order is executed, depending on your food selections, you’ll have several runners dropping tapas at your table.
+That’s because the restaurant has multiple kitchens and food preparation areas.
+So, when the initial order is executed, depending on your food selections, several runners will drop tapas at your table.

-For instance, there’s a large meat case with the finest charcuterie selections you could imagine at the front of the restaurant.
-Below we have a look at a separate open kitchen area where the paella is prepared.
+For instance, at the front of the restaurant, there’s a large meat case with the finest charcuterie selections.
+Below, we have a look at a separate open kitchen area where the paella is prepared.

 Paella is to Spain like pasta is to Italy.
 It’s a dish that is commonly known for its preparation.
 The word paella literally means “frying pan” in the Valencian language.
 And paella is a rice dish that’s traditionally prepared in a large frying pan.